Your early works are mainly made from wood. What made you transition to metal?

 Can you elaborate on your distinction between a design object and sculpture/art?

 I don’t think there is a difference; the important thing for me is that there is a strong idea behind it.

 These metal works and sculptures you are showing have required a fair amount of brute force.
 How was that experience making them different from working with wood?
 (Check out the Youtube videos of the process here: https://www.youtube.com/watch?v=nWIap8sLta8)

 I work with design and art with a focus on materials and their properties.
 So in both wood and steel, the works can have a functional quality or a purely sculptural one.
 With both materials, I work with the resistance and properties of the material.
-I am interested in the balance between the industrial geometric shapes versus the sculptural and the organic shapes.
+I am interested in the balance between industrial geometric shapes versus sculptural and organic shapes.
 So really the experience is the same whether it is wood or steel I work in.

 Are there other materials you aim to explore and work with?

-Do you desire to harness and control the material you are working with, or is it a more direction-less dialogue with the nature and proportion of it?
+Do you desire to harness and control the material you are working with or is it a more direction-less dialogue with the nature and proportion of it?

-In previous works made from steel pipes, I have worked with a series of repeated presses with different moulding tools.
+In previous works made from steel pipes, I have worked with a series of repeated presses with different molding tools.
 In this way, organic shapes arise, which come from the deformation of the geometric shape of the pipe.
 I am fascinated by the properties of steel, which is extremely hard, but once formed using heat or pressure, it becomes plastic.